 Another great selling point is the fact that you can use it as an open comb or closed comb razor.

-Closed comb means it uses a protective barrier that helps keep the razor at just the right angle to the skin.
+Closed comb means it uses a protective barrier that helps keep the best safety razor at just the right angle to the skin.
 Think of the closed comb like training wheels.
 This is great for beginners, as it takes the guesswork out of how to hold the razor. you won’t cut yourself or cut aggressively if you’re not holding it at the right angle.